China renews alert for rainstorms as downpours continue

-BEIJING (XINHUA, CHINA DAILY/ASIA NEWS NETWORK) - China's national observatory renewed a blue alert for rainstorms on Thursday (July 16), as incessant downpours continued to wreak havoc in vast stretches of the country.
+BEIJING • China's national observatory renewed a blue alert for rainstorms yesterday, as incessant rain continued to wreak havoc in vast stretches of the country.

-From Thursday afternoon to Friday afternoon, heavy rain and rainstorms are expected in parts of Sichuan, Chongqing, Shaanxi, Henan, Hubei, Hunan, Anhui, Jiangsu, Zhejiang, and Yunnan, the National Meteorological Centre said.
+From yesterday afternoon to today, heavy rain and rainstorms are expected in parts of Sichuan, Chongqing, Shaanxi, Henan, Hubei, Hunan, Anhui, Jiangsu, Zhejiang and Yunnan, the National Meteorological Centre said.

 It warned that some areas of Chongqing and Hubei will experience up to 180mm of daily rainfall.